Geometry-Aware Single-Image 4D Synthesis via Dense Trajectory Generation: Experiments

 \subsection{Quantitative Results}

-While 4D geometric metrics are valuable for evaluating 4D consistency, their high computational cost and incompatibility with many image-to-4D methods make them prohibitive for the main comparison.
-Following prior 4D generation works, we thus primarily use VBench~\citep{vbench} for a fair and extensive video-quality comparison against a wider range of baselines.
+\textbf{Video Quality Benchmarking.} Following prior 4D generation works~\cite{free4d}, we use VBench~\cite{vbench} for a fair and extensive video-quality comparison against a wider range of baselines.
 A more detailed 4D geometric analysis is provided in the supplementary material.
 We compare it with leading 4D generation methods: 4Real, GenXD, DimensionX, Gen3C, and Free4D.
-Following the evaluation protocol in Free4D~\citep{free4d}, we structured our comparisons into three groups based on model availability and technical constraints, with each group evaluated under appropriate camera trajectories.
+Following the evaluation protocol in Free4D~\cite{free4d}, we structured our comparisons into three groups based on model availability and technical constraints, with each group evaluated under appropriate camera trajectories.
 In Group I, we compared against the closed-source 4Real using simple trajectories, as we could only access their official demonstration videos for evaluation.
-In Group II, we benchmarked against single-image 3D reconstruction models (GenXD and the open-source S-Director from DimensionX) using moderate trajectories (90° leftward rotations around the center), constrained by their limited trajectory support in open-source implementations.
-For Group III, we evaluated against other 4D generation models using complex trajectories, including upward, forward, leftward, rightward, and downward movements, to assess performance under challenging camera motions.
+Group II benchmarks single-image 3D models (GenXD, DimensionX's S-Director) with moderate 90° left rotations, due to limited trajectory support in their open-source code.
+For Group III, we evaluated against other 4D generation models using complex trajectories, including upward, forward, leftward, rightward, and downward 90° movements, to assess performance under challenging camera motions.
 For Groups II and III, we used 200 held-out samples from WebVid-10M that do not overlap with our TrajScene-60k training subset to ensure fair evaluation in diverse scenarios.
-As shown in Table \ref{tab:vbench_results}, MoRe4D consistently achieved promising results across groups.
+As shown in Table \ref{tab:vbench_results}, \ours consistently achieved promising results across groups.
 Notably, it demonstrated superior Dynamics, Aesthetic, and Imaging Quality compared to 4Real, outperformed 3D reconstruction baselines in consistency and visual quality, and maintained a pronounced lead in Aesthetic and Imaging Quality against 4D generation models under complex trajectories.
 Furthermore, consistent improvements across all groups demonstrate our robust generalization.